isomerpages/singapore-customs-old/_about-us/4c-regulation-of-imports-and-exports-act.md

 ---
 title: Regulation of Imports and Exports Act
 permalink: /about-us/acts-and-subsidiary-legislation/regulation-of-imports-and-exports-act
-third_nav_title: Acts and Subsidiary Legistlation
+third_nav_title: Acts and Subsidiary Legislation
 ---
 # Regulation of Imports and Exports Act